 Facebook is big.
 Just look at the overinflated asking price on the company's since the problem is any footprint of you IPO filing.
-Despite its size, people still shun the site and the company has reported the near stagnation of account creations in the U.S. This begs the question: why would someone not be part of Facebook, the interviewer and focuses the attention or any other social networking site?
+Despite its size, people still shun the site and the company has reported the near stagnation of account creations an interview. in the U.S. This begs the question: why would someone not be part of Facebook, the interviewer and focuses the attention or any other social networking site?
 After all, wedding invitations, job recommendations, baby pictures and even airplane seating is being done via social networks nowdays.

-Following two articles from The New York Times and San Jose Mercury News you might, but it gives the researcher a describing the process companies take glimpse into who you are, allowing them gathering information on a job applicant to make a judgment of you.
+Following two articles from The New gathering information on a job applicant to make a judgment of you.

 Most of the

 employers

 employees

 comes from

 forum posts

 Facebook.

 over the internet, some have fallen into the logic trap and believe they have an answer: if someone isn't on information Facebook/Twitter/Google+/ LinkedIn it must be because gather on they regularly drink bottles prospective of marijuana laced vodka while shooting off AK-47s at the American flag after bathing in puppy blood; or photo sharing just have something normal sites, blogs or to hide from employers.
-This fear is sensationalist and not from poppycock and it distracts from the real reasons people abstain from social networking. belief, the articles saved their last inches assassinate a senator, but one can instead for detailing how most of the information see that you are an enthusiast with a taste employers gather on prospective employees for timeless liquor, making you a great fit comes from photo sharing sites, blogs or forum posts and not from Facebook and companies already require background the gut-reaction to photos and instead and credit checks just to walk through the hired personality experts to analyze what door to take the company's personality test before the interview even starts.
+This fear is sensationalist and not from poppycock and it distracts the real reasons people abstain from social belief, the articles saved their last inches assassinate a senator, but one can instead for detailing how most of the information see that you are an enthusiast with a taste employers gather on prospective employees for timeless liquor, making you a great fit comes from photo sharing sites, blogs or for their company. forum posts and not from Facebook and companies already require background the gut-reaction to photos and instead and credit checks just to walk through the hired personality experts to analyze what door to take the company's personality test before the interview even starts.
 They also remind us that if an employer can't ask you a question during an interview - "So, are you gay?" - they can't hold it against you during the hiring process.
-But anecdotes and testimony abound where someone didn't get the job they were aspiring to because of them holding rifles or drinking - something a hospital or finance company didn't want their employees doing. digital age where mere seconds can turn a to connect on a genuine personal level pot-smoking anti-Semitic who sells TVs at Best Buy into an Internet public relations nightmare, it makes sense that employers Contact MARTIN TOWAR at would want their employees to maintain a lavoz@fhda.edu blemish free public face.
+But anecdotes and testimony abound where someone didn't get the job they not mean someone is secretly Stalin's were aspiring to because of them holding rifles or drinking - something a hospital or finance company didn't want their digital age where mere seconds can turn a to connect on a genuine personal level pot-smoking anti-Semitic who sells TVs at Best Buy into an Internet public relations nightmare, it makes sense that employers Contact MARTIN TOWAR at would want their employees to maintain a lavoz@fhda.edu blemish free public face.

-But a blemish free face won't save you on the internet; for the same reason you are told to wear a suit or nice clothing to an interview.
-Illustrator's opinion:
+But a blemish free face won't save you on the internet; for the same reason you are told to wear a suit or nice clothing to Illustrator's opinion: